Ed94/gencpp/Readme.md

 The project has reached an *alpha* state, all the current functionality works for the test cases but it will most likely break in many other cases.

+Note: Do not trying to do any large generations with this (at least not without changing the serialization implementation).
+It does not resue any memory yet for dynamic strings and thus any signficant size memory will result in massive consumption.

 The project has no external dependencies beyond:

 * `stdarg.h`